atgreen/cl-etcd/README.md

 lisp-based raft implementation, and so we run `etcd` as an asynchronous child process under lisp.

-The `cl-etcd` package includes basic `put`, `get` and `watch` functions, as well as the convenience macro `with-etcd` to make it easy to start-up and shut-down your "embedded" etcd node.
-You can supply optional `:on-leader` and `:on-follower` lambdas that will get called when the node becomes the leader or follower respectively.
+The `cl-etcd` package includes basic `get-etcd` and `watch` functions, as well as the convenience macro `with-etcd` to make it easy to start-up and shut-down your "embedded" etcd node.  `get-etcd` is `setf`-able so you can easily modify the key-value store the Lisp way.

+If you want to be notified about leader state changes on your node, supply the optional `:on-leader` and `:on-follower` lambdas, and they will be called when the node becomes a cluster leader or follower respectively.

 Etcd is configured for auto-TLS communication between peers, meaning that the inter-node traffic will be encrypted with self-signed